ZachJMoore/markup-updates/README.md

 4. Start the application

 At this point, you shouln't need to do any additional setup, simply looks for the pencil icon in your status bar.

+### Pro Features

+You can purchase a license (coming soon), or start a 30-day free trial.
+Simply head to the settings and look for the "MarkUp Pro" section.

 ### Usage